 Lassie

-Did you know that dogs can suffer from heat stroke, and that it is quite common?
-However, it is something that can be incredibly dangerous for the dog, especially if the dog is left unattended for too long in a very hot or confined place.
-You really want to avoid this, and not just because it's incredibly stressful and uncomfortable for the dog.
-Situations that can lead to heat stroke in the dog can actually lead to the dog's death.
-If it doesn't lead that far, the dog can suffer damage to internal organs, and serious ones at that.
+Did you know that dogs can suffer from heatstroke, and that it's quite common?
+However, it's incredibly dangerous for your dog, especially if they're left unattended for too long in a very hot or confined space.
+You really want to avoid this, not just because it's stressful and uncomfortable for your dog, but because situations that lead to heatstroke can be fatal.
+Even if it doesn't lead to death, your dog can suffer serious damage to internal organs.

-So if you've been thinking about leaving your dog in the car on a hot, sunny summer's day, or taking him for a walk in really hot weather without hydration and coolness, think again - it could have life-threatening consequences.
-Learn more about heat stroke in dogs below!
+So, if you've been thinking about leaving your dog in the car on a hot, sunny summer's day, or taking them for a walk in really hot weather without providing water and shade, please think again – it could have life-threatening consequences.
+Learn more about heatstroke in dogs below!

 Why is heat stroke so dangerous for dogs?

 Why is it that most of us humans enjoy spending time in hot, sunny weather, while dogs suffer?
-Well, the answer is that dogs don't have the same regulation of their body temperature that we do.
-They can't sweat like us humans.
+Well, dogs don't regulate their body temperature in the same way we do.
+They can't sweat like us.

-For a dog to cool down and ventilate its body temperature, it has to pant or pant instead - the cold air passing through the blood vessels in the mouth cools down the blood.
-It can also help if the dog lies down in a cooler place, where its stomach and pads are cooled.
+For a dog to cool down, it has to pant – the cold air passing through the blood vessels in its mouth cools the blood.
+It also helps if the dog lies down somewhere cool, allowing its belly and paws to cool.

-However, if it is not possible for the dog to cool down to regulate body temperature due to lack of shade, cold or fluids, this can cause chaos.
-If the air is too hot, panting will not help either, and may instead make the dog even hotter.
-Eventually, this can lead to heat stroke, which can be life-threatening!
+However, if your dog can't cool down sufficiently due to a lack of shade, cool surfaces, or fluids, it can cause serious problems.
+If the air is too hot, panting won't be effective and could even make your dog hotter.
+Eventually, this can lead to heatstroke, which can be life-threatening!

 What can cause heat stroke in dogs?

-There are a number of different situations that can cause heat stroke in dogs.
-Some of these are fairly obvious, while others are ones you don't think about at all.
-By far the most common situations that lead to heat stroke are:
+There are a number of different situations that can cause heatstroke in dogs.
+Some are obvious, while others might surprise you.
+By far the most common causes are:

 • Dog in confined spaces

-• Exercising in too hot weather without rest and hydration
+• Exercising in hot weather without breaks or water

-And this, dogs trapped in cars or other confined spaces, is by far the most common cause of heat stroke in dogs.
-For this very reason, there is now a law that says dogs must not be left unattended in cars when the outside temperature exceeds 25 degrees.
+Leaving dogs trapped in cars or other confined spaces is by far the most common cause of heatstroke.
+For this reason, it's now illegal to leave your dog unattended in a car if the outside temperature exceeds 25 degrees Celsius.

-However, you should never leave your dog locked in the car even if the temperature is lower.
-This also applies on cloudy days, if you leave a window or tailgate open, if you are standing in the shade or if it is early in the day.
+However, you should never leave your dog in a locked car, even if the temperature is lower.
+This also applies on cloudy days, if a window or the tailgate is open, if the car is in the shade, or if it's early in the day.

 Too long in the sun

-It's also common for dogs to suffer from heat stroke if they're in the sun for too long, especially if there's a lack of shade, cooling and fresh water.
-This can occur if you are outside when it is very hot and sunny, or if you take the dog for an exercise session when the outdoor temperature is high.
+It's also common for dogs to suffer heatstroke if they're in the sun for too long, especially if there's a lack of shade, cooling, and fresh water.
+This can happen when you're outside in hot, sunny weather, or if you take your dog for exercise when the temperature is high.

-Overweight dogs, dogs with long, thick coats, and dogs with illnesses and respiratory problems can also find it a little extra difficult in the heat.
-Heat stroke can then occur much more easily, while it can quickly lead to more serious consequences.
+Overweight dogs, dogs with long, thick coats, and dogs with illnesses or breathing problems can also find the heat particularly difficult.
+Heatstroke can occur more easily in these dogs, and can quickly lead to more serious consequences.

 Symptoms of heat stroke - how to tell if your dog is affected

-Although heat stroke is common in dogs, and can lead to serious consequences, it's not always easy to tell when your dog has suffered from it.
-However, there are a lot of symptoms to look out for, which in turn can be signs of heatstroke.
-Some early signs of heat stroke, or heat stress, are:
+Although heatstroke is common in dogs and can have serious consequences, it's not always easy to tell if your dog is suffering from it.
+However, there are many symptoms to look out for that can indicate heatstroke.
+Some early signs of heatstroke, or heat stress, include:

 • Weakness